Skip to main content

 If the sale does not cover your debt

-This is called a mortgage shortfall.
-There are various options for dealing with this debt.
+This is sometimes called a mortgage shortfall.